HyperTag/documentation/src/content/enterprise-destinations/double-click.md

 - `defaultPageviewEvent` - Object, **optional**
   - This settings allows you to define default `cat`, `type` and `ord` values for a standard page view.
 If a pageview is triggered and is not found defined inside `events` object, we'll use these values as defaults.
   - `cat` - String, **optional**
-    - Doubleclick Floodlight container activity tag (or `cat`) string.
+    - DoubleClick Floodlight container activity tag (or `cat`) string.
   - `type` - String, **optional**
-    - Doubleclick Floodlight container group tag (the `type` parameter) string.
+    - DoubleClick Floodlight container group tag (the `type` parameter) string.
   - `ord` - String, **optional**
     - For Sales tags only, please specify which property value should be used for the `ord`.
 You must **enable reporting on ord** inside DoubleClick Floodlight if you decide to use this feature.
 A good example would be something like `order_id`.